bolinocroustibat/discogs-tag-updater/README.md

 The ID of the playlist where you want to add tracks.
 If not set, you'll be prompted to select a playlist when running the script.

 ## TODO

-### Common Improvements
-- Ask user for local path if not provided in `config.toml` for:
-  - Local file tag updates from Discogs
-  - Spotify (🟢) utilities
-  - YouTube Music (🔴) utilities

 ### Spotify (🟢) Improvements
 - In `spotify/add_tracks.py`: Compare Spotify matches with local files BEFORE asking user for match selection